UK Crypto Day

 Stag Hill Campus can be reached by train, coach and car.
 Travel information can be found clicking here.

 The closest railway station is Guildford.
-From the platform, follow signs saying “University” to the rear exit of the station (Guildford Park Rd).
-From there, you can either follow a 10-15 minutes walk (1.2 miles), or take the bus #1 from the Guildford Station (Stop D) bus stop on Guildford Park Rd, alighting at University of Surrey AX Building.
+From the platform, exit the station via the footbridge, following the “Hospital and University way out” signs to the rear exit of the station (Guildford Park Rd).
+From there, you can either follow a 15 minutes walk (1.2 miles), or take the bus #1 from the Guildford Station (Stop D) bus stop on Guildford Park Rd, alighting at the Austin Pearce stop (due to maintenance works, this is currently the closest bus stop to the LT block).

 Contacts